Governance Structure and Operations

 1. Compensation system (see diagram below)

-6) Shares of the company obtained as stock bonus shall be held in principle for one (1) year after the date of retirement from the post of each director or executive officer.
+5) Shares of the Company obtained as stock bonus shall be held in principle for one (1) year after the date of retirement from the post of each director or executive officer.

 6. Compensation for non-residents of Japan may be handled in different ways from the above-mentioned treatment above due to legal and other circumstances.

-7. If the Board of Directors must resolve a correction to financial statements after they are announced due to a material accounting error or fraud, the Compensation Committee shall consider corrections to performance-based bonuses and limit payment or request return of the bonuses when necessary.
+7. If the Board of Directors must resolve a correction to financial statements after they are announced due to a material accounting error or fraud, the Compensation Committee shall consider corrections to performance-linked bonuses and limit payment or request return of the bonuses when necessary (so-called “claw back clause”).

 Konica Minolta Executive compensation structure